IPod Classic: 6th generation

+and 4096-byte sectors are also used to work around the lack of LBA48 support in the Apple-supplied firmware, inconveniencing people interested in upgrading the internal storage.

-Video playback specifications also received an upgrade over the previous generation, with further improvements to H.264 decoding (advertised up to 640x480p, baseline profile level 3.0, 2.5 Mbit/s bitrate; actual capabilities up to 720x576 at 5 Mbit/s with caveats) as well as supporting the Apple Component AV Cable with progressive scan, but removes support for cables without an authentication chip and those connecting to the headphone port.
+Video playback specifications also received an upgrade over the previous generation, with further improvements to H.264 decoding (advertised up to 640 × 480p, baseline profile level 3.0, 2.5 Mbit/s bitrate; actual capabilities up to 720 × 576 at 5 Mbit/s with caveats) as well as supporting the Apple Component AV Cable with progressive scan, but removes support for cables without an authentication chip and those connecting to the headphone port.